Isomorphic Bisections of Cubic Graphs: Concluding remarks

 Ban and Linial~\cite{BL16} went even further, conjecturing that much more should be true when we restrict our attention to two-edge-connected cubic graphs.

 \begin{conj} The vertices of every bridgeless cubic graph, with the exception of the Petersen graph, can be two-coloured such that the two colour classes induce isomorphic matchings. \end{conj}

-The conjecture has been proven for three-edge-colourable graphs~\cite{BL16} and for claw-free graphs~\cite{AGLM18}, but is otherwise open.
+The conjecture remains open, although it has been proven for three-edge-colourable graphs by Ban and Linial~\cite{BL16} and for claw-free graphs by Abreu, Goedgebeur, Labbate and Mazzuoccolo~\cite{AGLM18}, while Esperet, Mazzuoccolo and Tarsi~\cite{EMT17} proved that any counterexample must have circular flow number equal to five.
 It would be very interesting to see to what extent our methods can be applied to this conjecture, as well as to Wormald's conjecture on partitioning the edges of cubic graphs into isomorphic linear forests.